liumingedwin/limbo/README.md

 #### Installation tutorial

 1. Download zip
-2. if it is a zip, Unzip it, but whatever it is exe, double click it!
+2. if a zip is downloaded, just unzip it. but whatever it is exe, run it immediately!
-3. Download two dll file on your C:/Windows, I release two dll in my lanzou, welcome to download it!
+4. Download two dll file on your C:/Windows, I release two dll in my lanzou, welcome to download it!
-4. Don't forget to watch the update log, by the way, I use Chinese to write it, Don't be mind!
+5. Don't forget to watch the update log, by the way, I use Chinese to write it, Don't be mind!

 #### Contributor